meelivyas11/AdvanceJavaFlavors/README.md

 - 'Spring-Maven-WebAPI' project shows simple implementation of **Spring.** It contains code to transfer data from controller to JSP using spring framework.
 This project also contains code to create a simple RESTful WEB API which return JSON results.
 - 'Maven-Oracle-Hibernate' code shows how to query oracle database using **JDBC** and **Hibernate** with Maven
 - 'AngularJS-Maven' code helps in including **Bootstrap** and **AngularJS** JARS in the Maven project and run a sample code for AngularJS
+- 'JUnit_With_Maven' creates a basic project structure to write JUnit test and writes a smaple JUnit Test

 <b> Detailed steps to create these projects from scratch can be found from [here] (https://meelivyas.blogspot.com/2016/06/advance-java-learnings.html) </b>